 I pilot personal fashion by watching films and television and writing down the precise outfits of men who I think are dressed well.
 I've spent all summer dressed like the lead in Richard Linklater's

 Everybody Wants Some

 or in more fancy occasions, a photo I saw online of Harrison Ford in the late 70s.
 When it comes to style, my life is a series of cultural touchstones, which hasn't actually been all that unpleasant.
 It's my version of scrapbooking and it's almost completely private.

 I get lost almost every day.
 I've lived in my city for a decade and a half, and still get lost in the streets both walking and driving.
-I even get lost in my neighbourhood grocery store.
+I even get lost in my neighborhood grocery store.
 I have to walk up and down every aisle looking at every product because I cannot recall where they are stocked.
 I traverse my cityscape by attempting to remember which streets intersect with other streets and memorize how many streets in between intersections.

 These are just some of what at this point I consider incidental issues.
 I don't care about chess or Hemingway.
 My phone has GPS.
 I like dressing like an extra from a late season of McMillan & Wife.
 The more complicated stuff comes from what most people want to know about: relationships.

 As a young adult, I would hear about how men supposedly thought about sex every seven seconds, and immediately I turned inward with shame and questions.
 I don't and can't sexualize anyone with fantasy.
 I can't even remember what women of my past looked like nude.
 I can see some of my female friends as objectively beautiful and radiant, but they or any other women don't walk by me and turn me on to the extent I'm told most straight men are.
 "Is this why you get to be best friends with so many super hot ladies?" my barber crudely asked me recently while I was exiting his chair.
 "Yep," I self-assuredly quipped just as two sunny, young women picked me up for lunch.